Ester-C Side Effects

 Applies to ascorbic acid: compounding powder, injectable solution, oral capsule, oral gum, oral liquid, oral tablet, oral tablet chewable, oral tablet disintegrating, oral tablet extended release

-Renal side effects have included oxalate and urate kidney stones.
+Renal side effects have included oxalate and urate kidney stones.[Ref]

-Hyperoxaluria appears to be dose-related.
+Hyperoxaluria appears to be dose-related.[Ref]

 Migraine headache has been reported with a daily dose of 6 grams.

-The manufacturer reports temporary dizziness and faintness may be associated with too rapid of a rate during intravenous administration.
+The manufacturer reports temporary dizziness and faintness may be associated with too rapid of a rate during intravenous administration.[Ref]

 Nervous system side effects have included dizziness, faintness, fatigue, and headache in less than 1% of patients.
-Migraine headache has also been reported.
+Migraine headache has also been reported.[Ref]

 Other side effects have included flank pain in less than 1% of patients.
-Conditional scurvy has also been reported.
+Conditional scurvy has also been reported.[Ref]

 Nausea, diarrhea, and abdominal cramps appears to be associated with doses exceeding 2 g per day, although there have been some reports with as little as 1 g per day.

-Esophagitis appears to be associated with prolonged or increased contact of ascorbic acid (the active ingredient contained in Ester-C) tablets with the esophageal mucosa.
+Esophagitis appears to be associated with prolonged or increased contact of ascorbic acid tablets with the esophageal mucosa.[Ref]

-The majority of hemolysis reports have been associated with patients who have concurrent glucose-6-phosphate dehydrogenase deficiency.
+The majority of hemolysis reports have been associated with patients who have concurrent glucose-6-phosphate dehydrogenase deficiency.[Ref]

-Local side effects have included transient mild soreness at the site of injection.
+Local side effects have included transient mild soreness at the site of injection.[Ref]

-More Ester-C resources
+More about Ester-C (ascorbic acid)

-Disclaimer: Every effort has been made to ensure that the information provided is accurate, up-to-date, and complete, but no guarantee is made to that effect.
+Disclaimer: Every effort has been made to ensure that the information provided is accurate, up-to-date and complete, but no guarantee is made to that effect.
 In addition, the drug information contained herein may be time sensitive and should not be utilized as a reference resource beyond the date hereof.
-This information does not endorse drugs, diagnose patients, or recommend therapy.
-This drug information is a reference resource designed as supplement to, and not a substitute for, the expertise, skill , knowledge, and judgement of healthcare practitioners in patient care.
-The absence of a warning for a given drug or drug combination in no way should be construed to indicate that the drug of drug combination is safe, effective, or appropriate for any given patient.
-Drugs.com does not assume any responsibility for any aspect of healthcare administered with the aid of information provided.
+This material does not endorse drugs, diagnose patients, or recommend therapy.
+This information is a reference resource designed as supplement to, and not a substitute for, the expertise, skill , knowledge, and judgement of healthcare practitioners in patient care.
+The absence of a warning for a given drug or combination thereof in no way should be construed to indicate safety, effectiveness, or appropriateness for any given patient.
+Drugs.com does not assume any responsibility for any aspect of healthcare administered with the aid of materials provided.
 The information contained herein is not intended to cover all possible uses, directions, precautions, warnings, drug interactions, allergic reactions, or adverse effects.
-If you have questions about the drugs you are taking, check with your doctor, nurse, or pharmacist.
+If you have questions about the substances you are taking, check with your doctor, nurse, or pharmacist.